Gravity as Boundary-Layer Ebbing

 Gravity is a physical flow, not a force at a distance.
 It arises from the net dc1 current that leaks through the counter-rotating boundary layers of orbital system complexes.

 Within a boundary layer, the co- and counter-rotating systems nearly cancel, creating an approximately neutral zone.
 But a tiny fraction f_\text{cross} of dc1 particles transit the boundary per unit time, carrying momentum from the gravitational source.
-This “ebbing current” applies force to each boundary as a whole — and since mass is the total rotational energy enclosed by those boundaries (see Mass as Orbital Energy), the force is proportional to the enclosed mass.
+This “ebbing current” applies force to each boundary as a whole — and since mass is the total rotational energy enclosed by those boundaries (see Mass as Leaking Rotational Kinetic Energy), the force is proportional to the enclosed mass.

 Mathematical Form